HTTPArchive/almanac.httparchive.org/src/content/en/2024/cms.md

 {{ figure_markup(
   image="cms-adoption-by-subregion.png",
-  caption="CMS adoption by subregion.", description="In Northern America CMS's are used by 41% of desktop sites and 44% of mobile sites.
-In Western Europe it's 39% and 46% respectively, Southern Europe 43% and 49%, Eastern Europe 35% and 39%, Eastern Asia 36% and 37%, Northern Europe 38% and 44%, South America 34% and 35%, Southern Asia 30% and 31%, South-Eastern Asia 31% and 29%, Western Asia 29% and 32%, Australia and New Zealand 37% and 44%, Central America 37% and 39%, Southern Africa 37% and 43%, Northern Africa 27% and 31%, Western Africa 27% and 36%, Eastern Africa 32% and 37%, Central Asia 25% and 33%, Caribbean 30% and 37%, Middle Africa 24% and 33%, for Melanesia it's 29% of mobile sites (no desktop data available), and finally for Polynesia it's 27% of mobile sites (again no desktop data available).",
+  caption="CMS adoption by subregion.", description="A bar chart showing that in Northern America CMS's are used by 41% of desktop sites and 44% of mobile sites.
+In Western Europe it's 39% and 46% respectively, Southern Europe 43% and 49%, Eastern Europe 35% and 39%, Eastern Asia 36% and 37%, Northern Europe 38% and 44%, South America 34% and 35%, Southern Asia 30% and 31%, South-Eastern Asia 31% and 29%, Western Asia 29% and 32%, Australia and New Zealand 37% and 44%, Central America 37% and 39%, Southern Africa 37% and 43%, Northern Africa 27% and 31%, Western Africa 27% and 36%, Eastern Africa 32% and 37%, Central Asia 25% and 33%, Caribbean 30% and 37%, Middle Africa 24% and 33%, for Melanesia it's 29% of mobile sites (no desktop data available), and finally for Polynesia it's 27% of mobile sites (again no desktop data available).", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQYh0RHAqp768faimbvZpvS71yJwCaOAFR0AzgotkEphtxphBKR1kt-pqgxA8Uxj4FSii1RQWwgG6rk/pubchart?oid=976092675&format=interactive", sheets_gid="855626423",
-  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQYh0RHAqp768faimbvZpvS71yJwCaOAFR0AzgotkEphtxphBKR1kt-pqgxA8Uxj4FSii1RQWwgG6rk/pubchart?oid=976092675&format=interactive",
-  sheets_gid="855626423",
   sql_file="cms_adoption_by_subregion.sql",